 First impressions are lasting.
-Try to dress business casual, comfortable shoes are fine!
-Greet the legislator with a smile and a handshake.
+Dress business casual, even if you are meeting by videoconference!
+Greet the legislator or staff member with a smile.
 During the meeting, stick to the issue at hand, speaking calmly and with purpose; refrain from slang, jargon, or vulgar language.
-Legislators are more inclined to listen to constituents who have a well-honed message and are courteous, and who call upon their own personal experiences to describe why the issue is so important to them.
-At the end, thank the legislator for his or her time and consideration.
+Legislators/aides are more inclined to listen to constituents who have a well-honed message and are courteous, and who call upon their own personal experiences to describe why the issue is so important to them.
+At the end, thank the legislator/aide for his or her time and consideration.